medic/cht-docs/content/en/apps/tutorials/tasks-1.md

 The `tasks.js` file follows the JavaScript ES6 Module syntax and _exports_ an array of objects matching the [task.js schema]({{< ref "apps/reference/tasks#tasksjs" >}})*.
 In the code above, the `tasks.js` file is exporting one task object with the following:

 * `name` - This is used exclusively in the task's backend data.
 The _name_ isn't controlling any element of the tasks's behaviour, appearance, or schedule.
-We will look at this more in [Configuring Tasks - Part 4]({{ < ref "apps/tutorials/tasks-4" >}}).
 * `title` - This is controlling the "Task title" as defined in the [anatomy of a task]({{< ref "design/best-practices#anatomy-of-a-task" >}}).
 * `icon` - This references a [resource]({{< ref "apps/reference/resources" >}}) to be used as the task's icon.
 Refer to [anatomy of a task]({{< ref "design/best-practices#anatomy-of-a-task" >}}).
 * `appliesTo` - We use `contacts` because we want one task _per contact_.
 For more details, read [Understanding the data available in tasks and targets]({{< ref "apps/guides/tasks/task-schema-parameters" >}}).